-Top tip: To protect delicate newborn skin, use Persil non-bio detergent to wash stained baby clothes.
-The highly effective formula is tough on stains, but gentle on sensitive young skin.
+How to wash newborn clothes - top tip!
+To protect delicate newborn skin, use Persil non-bio detergent to wash stained baby clothes.
+The highly effective formula is tough on stains but gentle on sensitive young skin.

 Because baby food comes in all colours of the rainbow, these stains can look quite alarming, but there’s no need to panic.
 Just treat the stained baby clothes with this three-step method: